 5. Take a drive to see the leaves change color

-There are many pumpkin patches across the state of Illinois.
-In fact, Illinois grows more pumpkins than any other state.
+There are pumpkin patches all over the Chicago area, because Illinois grows more pumpkins than any other state.
+Those on the hunt for good carving pumpkins shouldn’t have to drive very far.
+Check before heading out as some have certain days and times they are open.
 Here are some of our favorite places to go picking:

-Goebbert’s in Hampshire, IL – Northwest of the city, this family farm has a fall festival, u pick pumpkins, petting farm, and a pumpkin eating dinosaur.
-Can you say, awesome!
+Goebbert’s in Hampshire, IL – Located northwest of Chicago, this family farm has a fall festival, u pick pumpkin farm, petting farm, and a pumpkin eating dinosaur.
+Can you say awesome!

-Stade’s Farm and Market in McHenry, IL – Just south of the Wisconsin border is this pumpkin farm with u pick pumpkins and plenty of activities for a day out.
-There are farm-tractions including a carousel, tractor tire pyramid, and duck races.
+Stade’s Farm and Market in McHenry, IL – Just south of the Wisconsin border this pumpkin farm has u pick pumpkins and plenty of activities for a day out.
+There are farm-tractions including a carousel, tractor tire pyramid, and duck races for 8 weeks through the fall, during their Shades of Autumn Festival.
 Kids will never say they are bored!